"When guests leave this place, they should say, 'I like railroads. They're part of my future.'"

-Engines of Freedom is a unique railroad-themed attraction planned for Galesburg, Illinois.
-Visitors of all ages will be engaged and inspired by the combination of state-of-the-art, interactive exhibits and live, main line freight and passenger service.
+The National Railroad Hall of Fame visitor attraction is a unique, railroad-themed destination planned for Galesburg, Illinois.
+Visitors of all ages will be engaged and inspired by the combination of state-of-the-art, interactive exhibits and premium live viewing of Galesburg's bustling main line freight and passenger service.
 As the epic tale of the railroads unfolds as a major chapter in America’s national narrative, guests will gain an appreciation of the importance of railroads in their daily lives.

-Engines of Freedom uses a story-driven, interactive approach to appeal to a 21st century audience.
+The National Railroad Hall of Fame center will use a story-driven, interactive approach to appeal to a 21st century audience.
 Guests become engaged through the excitement of simulators, computer games, holograms, touch screens, digital maps, living murals, and theatrical illusions.
 This exquisite showmanship is grounded by impeccable scholarship to create an experience that is at once educational and fun.

 A highly acclaimed creative team including designers from the Academy Award-nominated firm BRC Imagination Arts of Burbank, California, and architects from legendary Chicago-based Skidmore, Owings & Merrill have collaborated on a visionary Master Plan to ensure a visitor experience that is second to none.
 An interdisciplinary task force of industry executives, historians, and educators provides technical and scholarly expertise.